 - 1 red bell pepper, diced

-- Heat a large cast iron skillet over medium heat.
+- Heat a large skillet over medium heat.
 Add the oil and the chickpeas.
 Sauté for 7-10 minutes, stirring occasionally, or until the chickpeas turn golden.

 - In a small bowl, mix together the soy sauce, maple syrup, and liquid smoke.
 Pour the mixture over the chickpeas and cook for an additional 1-3 minutes, stirring, until it has thickened and coats the chickpeas.
 Taste and add salt if desired.
 Remove from heat and set aside until ready to assemble the salad.

-- Place roasted jalapeños and the rest of the dressing ingredients in a small food processor or blender.
+- Peel the burnt skin off the jalapeños, remove seeds, and roughly chop.
+Add the roasted jalapeños and the rest of the dressing ingredients in a small food processor or blender.
 Process until relatively smooth.
-Alternatively, dice the jalapeños and scallions very small and mix everything together with a fork.
-Add more water to thin if necessary.
+Taste and adjust any seasoning to taste.
+If necessary, add more water to thin or tahini to thicken.

 - Wash the kale and remove the stems.
 Easily do this by pinching the bottom of each stalk between two fingers then pull up, separating the leaves from the stem.
 Stack the de-stemmed kale leaves and roll them tightly, then slice into ~1/4 inch thick slices before chopping once or twice in the opposite direction to make bite sized pieces.